spoo503/100-days-of-python-Learning./README.md

 1.Positional Arguments:
 it is a argument in which we konw the position of the parameters.

-2. Default Arguments
+2. Default Arguments:
 Default arguments allow a parameter to have a predefined value if no value is given during the function call.

-3. Keyword Arguments
+3. Keyword Arguments:
 Keyword arguments allow values to be passed using parameter .

-4. Variable-Length Arguments (*args)
+4. Variable-Length Arguments (*args):

 Variable-length arguments allow a function to accept multiple inputs without fixing the number of parameters.
 1.*args-which allows to accept mulitiple  inputs .
 2.**kwrags- which allows to acess the key-values inputs.

-6. Scope of Variables (Local and Global)
+6. Scope of Variables (Local and Global):
 Variable scope defines where a variable can be accessed.
 1. Local variables exist inside functions.
 2. global variables can be accessed throughout the program.

 🧪 Practice
-tried solving the functions problems using all topics individually and combination of all.
+Tried solving the functions problems using all topics individually and combination of all.

 🎯 Goals for Next Day